home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 ## Add-on options

-The permissions of the `/data/options.json` file, from `644` to `600`.
+The permissions of the `/data/options.json` file, was change from `644` to `600`.
 If your add-on is running as non-root and you are reading this file, it will give now you permission issues.

 There are several steps you can do in your add-on to continue to use this information: